wmww/desktop-environment-talk/talk.md

 *Call for questions*

 ## Display Manager
-- What you see when you initially boot up or log out
+- What you see after booting up or logging out
-- Allows you to switch users
+- Allows you to select a user to log in as
 - Allows you to select which installed DE to run
 - Can be turned off, in which case you'll boot directly to a TTY terminal
 - There are several, and their names usually end with DM (GDM, LXDM, etc)